 3. Blocky Soil Structure

 In a blocky structure, the units are blocklike or polyhedral.
 The soil particles of the structure cling together in nearly square or angular blocks.
 These blocks have more or less sharp edges.
 They are usually found in the B-horizon, where the soil has accumulated.
+In this structure, the primary units block like.
+They are limited by level adjusted surfaces that are projects of the essence of encompassing peds.
+Typically, blocky primary units are almost equidimensional yet graded to crystals and plates.

 4. Granular Soil Structure

 Granular soil structures are individual particles of silt, sand and clay grouped together in small, nearly spherical grains.
 Water circulates easily through such soils.
 These are commonly found in the A-horizon of the soil.
+Granular soil is rock, sand, or residue with practically no soil substance.
+Granular soil has no strong strength.
+As a result, the soil can’t be formed when wet and disintegrates effectively when dry.

 Soil formation is a long process, and the weathering starts eventually in small pieces of rocks.
 Formation of soil is derived from rocks (parent material), typically formed when rocks are exposed to the atmosphere during a physical and chemical decomposition process.
 Properties of Soil are determined by the parent material (usually rocks) and the stage of soil formation.
-Based on their composition, soils are divided into 2 broad categories.
+So, based on their composition, soils are divided into 2 broad categories.

 ( A) Residual Soils